kuma35/thinking-forth-jp/sphinx/chapter5.rst

 If you have a wide recall vocabulary, you’re in a better position to come up with the right word.

-Another of ’s favorite words is TH, which he uses as an array indexing word.
+Another of Moore’s favorite words is TH, which he uses as an array indexing word.
 For instance, the phrase

 .. code-block:: none